dps923/winter2020/notes/week01.md

 @IBOutlet weak var topLabel: UILabel!
 ```

-Here is a short video clip that shows this technique to create an outlet connection:
+Here is a short video clip (which you can view in the Safari browser) that shows this technique to create an outlet connection:

 ![View the video clip in the Safari browser](/media/outlet-demo-1.mov)